cdalar/parampiper/docs/docs/index.md

-# Welcome to MkDocs
+# Parampiper

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Parampiper is a tool for DevOps professionals to manage parameters/variables between different pipelines/scripts/environments easily.

 ## Commands